 Ongoing maintenance of your security system is a cost that needs lo be budgeted for or included in the lease of your system, and you should always keep your system running at 100 percent.
 Protection is only available on working systems.
 When law enforcement needs to have an account of the activities for a particular unit and/or tenant (and it will) you will be able to provide that information.

 My long-time friend had an older facility with an old, hardwired security system.
 He decided to go wireless and install the system himself.
 I cautioned him that the manufacturer he was going to use did not have a dealer network for support and had some issues with their technology.
 Needless to say, after three months of operation, he started having issues with the system.
 It became inoperable and he had no one to support his system.

 Depending on the state you reside in, there also may be special licensing requirements for the security contractor and its employees who service and install the system.
 Check with your local electrical inspector to find out what these requirements are to make sure the company you are looking at has all the proper licensing for your city and state.

 Lastly, door alarms only have value if your staff is prepared to respond to the alarm.
 Some ignore alarms, and that’s mainly due to poor management.
 An alarm is an alarm-don’t ignore them!

 John Wollam has been designing Access Control and Secunly products for the self-storage industry since 1980.
-He is the Managing Member for $tor-Guard, LLC, a manufacturer of seff-storage security systems.
+He is the Managing Member for Stor-Guard, LLC, a manufacturer of self-storage security systems.
 Wollam is also an owner and CTO of Smartlok Systems, Inc., which holds several patents on wirelesss security locks with over-locking technology.